cesanta/mongoose/docs/c-api/coap.h/mg_coap_add_option.md

 ---

 Adds a new option to mg_coap_message structure.
 Returns pointer to the newly created option.
+Note: options must be freed by using mg_coap_free_options